QuantEcon/lecture-jax/lectures/kesten_processes.md

 from jax import random
 ```

-Let’s check the backend used by JAX and the devices available.
+Let’s check the backend used by JAX and the devices available

 ```{code-cell} ipython3
 # Check if JAX is using GPU